Category: Uncategorized

 The theory behind Anki: what is spaced repetition?

 If you learn a fact, your memory of that fact will deteriorate rather quickly.
-If you review that fact a day, your memory will degrade less slowly.
+If you review that fact a few times, your memory will be retained longer.
 This means that reviewing things at specific increasing intervals will ensure that you always remember that fact.
 Here’s the cool part – increasing intervals!
-After each progressive review, your memory will degrade less slowly, which means that eventually, you’ll be reviewing your fact once per year, once per 3 years, or even less, while still retaining the information.
+After each progressive review, your memory will degrade at a slower rate, which means that eventually, you’ll be reviewing your fact once per year, once per 3 years, or even less, while still retaining the information.

-This is why spaced repetition and Anki are different from flashcards.
+This is why spaced repetition and Anki are different from using a deck of normal flashcards.
 You only review a fact when you’re about to forget it, which means you don’t waste time reviewing cards you already know.
 Let’s do some napkin math —

 Traditional flashcards vs Anki